ICSM Program Description

 - ICSMs are 4-credit courses and must meet for a total of 200 minutes per week.
 All ICSMs will meet M, W, or F from 12:12:50 and one of the following times slots.
-You will be asked to select your preferred time slots in January 2014.
+You will be asked to select your preferred time slots in late January 2015.
 Under certain circumstances exception to these time slots are allowed, especially for non-peak times.

 - MWF 9:00-9:50, 11:00-11:50, 3:00-3:50

 - TR 8:00-9:25, 1:10-2:25, 4:005:15